 Opening Hours: 11 am – 1 am daily

 Thea Terrace is the rooftop bar that awaits on top of Athens’ Central Hotel.
 The bar is situated just across from the Acropolis.
-Consequently, it offers some of the best views in the city.
+It offers some of the best views in the city.

 The atmosphere is unapologetically Mediterranean.
-Beautiful bougainvillea cascade down the sides of the building.
+Beautiful bougainvillea cascades down the sides of the building.
 Glass barriers, bouzouki music plays over the speakers, and the cocktails are prepared with a Mediterranean flair.

 The Sky Lounge, Melia Hotel